 CVWO conducts hawkwatches at Kiptopeke State Park on Virginia's Eastern Shore in the fall and at College Creek near Williamsburg during late winter and spring.

-Since 1977, CVWO has conducted raptor research during fall migration at Kiptopeke State Park located on Virginia's Eastern Shore.
-Over this time, raptor populations have declined due to habitat loss and pesticides, as well as other factors.
-CVWO's research contributes to international data bases, scientific insight, and preservation of these magnificent birds of prey.
+Since 1995, CVWO has conducted raptor research during fall migration at Kiptopeke State Park located on Virginia's Eastern Shore.
+Over this time, raptor populations have declined due to habitat loss, pesticides, and other factors.
+CVWO's research contributes to international databases, scientific insight and the preservation of these magnificent birds of prey.

 VISITORS TO THE HAWKWATCH PLATFORM ARE ALWAYS WELCOME!

 Visitors are always welcome at Kiptopeke State Park to help us find birds and to learn about the amazing hawk migration.
-The hawkwatch operates daily, weather permitting, through November.
+The hawkwatch operates daily, weather permitting, from September 1 through November.

 Dunkadoo.
 It’s an unusual name.
 According to technology company's website, the Dunkadoo is an old New England term for the American Bittern and the name of a non-profit that has developed software tools for professional hawkcounters and other research scientists.
 The aim is to collect data, download, and share it using the global reach of the Internet, while saving valuable time for our hawkcounter at the end of a long day.
 Using Dunkadoo our CVWO hawkcounter will enter data on a Galaxy tablet throughout the day which will automatically download to a customized web page on the Dunkadoo site.
 The data is used to create colorful charts, and graphs, which can be used for education and public outreach.
 The tool will also auto-submit the CVWO data to www.hawkcount.org.
 With this new tool CVWO can share our hawk watch data with a global community.
 We are excited to begin the fall hawk migration season with our returning hawkcounter, Anna Stunkel, and this great new tool!